What Is a Conforming Loan?

 The Housing and Economic Recovery Act (HERA) requires the conforming loan limit to be adjusted each year to reflect changes in the average price of homes in the U.S. As prices rise, the conforming loan limit does, too, so housing remains attainable for middle- and lower-income buyers.

-As such, high-cost areas offer “conforming jumbo” loans that are still part of the conforming program but have higher loan limits.
-For example, If you live in Manhattan (New York County), for example, the limit is $765,600 for a one-unit dwelling.
+As such, high-cost areas offer “conforming jumbo” loans that are still part of the conforming program but have higher loan limits for one-unit properties—up to 150% of the baseline.
+In those areas, the maximum loan amount for 2021 is $822,375.

-The loan limit is calculated slightly differently in Alaska, Hawaii, Guam, and the U.S. Virgin Islands, where a baseline loan limit of $765,600 applies to loans for one-unit properties in 2020.
+The loan limit is calculated slightly differently in Alaska, Hawaii, Guam, and the U.S. Virgin Islands, where a baseline limit of $822,375 applies to loans for one-unit properties in 2021.

 Pros and Cons of Conforming Loans